Épée: Overview

-In most higher-level competitions, an electrically grounded (earthed) piste is used to prevent floor hits from registering as touches.
+In the highest-level competitions, an electrically grounded (earthed) piste is used to prevent floor hits from registering as touches.
 In épée fencing, unlike in the other two disciplines, there are no right-of-way rules regarding attacks, other than the aforementioned rule regarding touches with only the point of the weapon.
 Touches are awarded solely on the basis of which fencer makes a touch first, according to the electronic scoring machines.
 Also, double-touches are allowed in épée, although the touches must occur within 40 milliseconds (1/25 of a second) of each other.

-A special aspect of the épée discipline is the counterattack, a tactic employed in response to an attack.
+A special aspect of the épée discipline is an increased emphasis on the counterattack, a tactic employed in response to an attack.
 Some specifications include two varieties, the stop-thrust and the time thrust, which are (respectively) a simple counterattack and a counterattack on the opposition.
 With the absence of right-of-way, following an attack and landing a counterattack correctly can be a highly efficient way to score a touch, hence the counterattack's ubiquity in épée fencing.
+Due to this rule, (and the entire body being a target), épée is considered the slowest of the 3 fencing disciplines.